J-1 Visa Data Analytics Specialist Jobs

 Check whether your country triggers the two-year home residency rule

 Many data professionals from government-funded or skills-shortage countries face a two-year home residency requirement after their J-1 program.
-Confirm your status before starting the offer process, since this affects your ability to later change to H-1B or adjust status without a waiver.
+Confirm your status before starting the offer process, since this affects your ability to later change to H-1B visa or adjust status without a waiver.

 Time your DS-2019 request against the employer's project calendar